zkhin/backend/README.md

 In each of the stack root directories, run `yarn install` to install serverless and required plugins.

+To lint python files you will need `black` and `flake8` installed globally.

 ## Deployment

 To deploy each serverless stack, run `yarn deploy` in that stack's root directory.